karankotai/karnking/README.md

 ![258023483-746212b4-febe-4383-bf43-a42368c811f9](https://github.com/karnking/karnking/assets/68837552/4ff069dd-5c5c-4a58-98de-5207fd6c235e)

 # **<p align="center">Hello <𝚌𝚘𝚍𝚎𝚛𝚜/>!👋, I'm Karan Kotai</p>**
-**An aspiring and self-motivated full-stack web developer with a passion for coding and 1500+ hours of coding experience.
+**An self-taught full-stack web developer with a passion for coding and 10000+ hours of coding experience.
 I believe that teamwork makes dream work and working every day to better interpersonal skills.
-Looking for a challenging SDE role in a growth-oriented organization!**
+Looking for a new opportunities in a growth-oriented organization!**

 ![](https://komarev.com/ghpvc/?username=karnking)

 🌱 I’m looking for Opportunities and am working on Personal Development

-👨‍💻 All of my projects are available at https://karnking.github.io/
+👨‍💻 All of my projects are available at https://karankotai.github.io/

-💬 Ask me about React, Redux, Next.js, TypeScript, Javascript, HTML, CSS Or life
+💬 Ask me about Next.js, React, Nest.js, TypeScript, Javascript or life

  :heart: Believe in "People don’t care about what you say, they care about what you build" – Mark Zuckerberg